MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 "BucketArn": "arn:aws:s3:::s3-private-miguel-001"
 }
 ```
-## 11.We validate that the bucket has public access blocked
+## 11.We validate that the bucket has public access blocked with following command:

 ```bash
 aws s3api get-public-access-block
 --bucket <bucket_name>
 ```

 ## 11.1.
-Output
+If all is well the system show the following output

 ```json
 {